DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ```

 > See [Return codes](https://developercielo.github.io/en/manual/cielo-ecommerce#api-codes){:target="_blank"} to see the return codes descriptions.
-> The return code **00 represents success in Zero Auth**, the other codes are defined according to the documentation above.
+> The return code **00 represents success in Zero Auth**, the other codes are defined according to the documentation to follow.

 #### NEGATIVE - Invalid Card